-The primary use of lead in the U.S. is for automobile lead-acid storage batteries, a type of rechargeable electric battery which uses an almost pure lead alloy.
+The primary use of lead in the U.S. is for automobile lead-acid storage batteries, a type of rechargeable electric battery that uses an almost pure lead alloy.
 Lead-formed alloys are typically found in ammunition, pipes, cable covering, building material, solder (pipe fittings), radiation shielding, collapsible tubes, and fishing weights.
 Lead is also used in ceramic glazes and as a stabilizer in plastics.

-OSHA states that, “Employers are required to protect workers from inorganic lead exposure covering general industry (1910.1025), shipyards (1915.1025), and construction (1926.62).
+OSHA states that “Employers are required to protect workers from inorganic lead exposure covering general industry (1910.1025), shipyards (1915.1025), and construction (1926.62).
 The lead standards establish a permissible exposure limit (PEL) of 50 µg/m3 of lead over an eight-hour time-weighted-average for all employees covered.
 The standards also set an action level of 30 µg/m3, at which an employer must begin specific compliance activities.”

 Who is exposed to lead in workplace settings?